The Sacred Antinous - Erotically-charged, Explicitly Illustrated, Queer-Themed Historical Fiction about Antinous and Hadrian

 The Shrine of Antinous Adam Carr's personal shrine to the God Antinous features a small collection of photographs of the various sculptures depicting Antinous.

-The Sacred Antinous is an ongoing work of Historical Fiction by Shawn Postoff.
-Site Design & Content Copyright © 2006 - 2008 Infinitive Ink Limited | Contact
+Site Design & Content Copyright © 2006 - present, Infinitive Ink Limited | Contact

 The Sacred Antinous